 In 1947, the American Friends Service Committee and Friends Service Council in Britain accepted the Nobel Peace Prize on behalf of all Quakers.
-As a Nobel laureate, AFSC is able to nominate a candidate for the peace prize to the Oslo committee.
-Each year the AFSC and Britain's Quaker Peace and Social Witness take advantage of this opportunity through a careful deliberative process of discernment, and we appreciate input from Quakers and other supporters.
+As Nobel laureates, Quakers are able to nominate a candidate for the peace prize to the Oslo committee.
+Each year the AFSC and Britain's Quaker Peace and Social Witness take advantage of this opportunity through a long and careful deliberative process of discernment, and we appreciate input from Quakers and other supporters.
 We invite you to participate in our quest for nominees for the 2015 Nobel Peace Prize.

 In choosing its nominee, the AFSC Nobel Peace Prize Nominating Task Group considers the following criteria:

 - The candidate’s commitment to nonviolent methods.

 - The quality of the candidate as a person and of her/his sustained contribution to peace.

 - The candidate’s work on issues of peace, justice, human dignity, and the integrity of the environment.

 - The candidate’s possession of a world view and/or global impact as opposed to a parochial concern.

 We also consider:

 - Giving attention to candidates from all parts of the world.

 - Noting crisis areas and considering candidates related to them only as a Nobel Prize may, by its timeliness and visibility, offer valuable support to a solution to the crisis.